6-Pack (EP)

 6-Pack is an EP by American country music duo Florida Georgia Line.
-It was released on May 22, 2020 under BMLG Records.
+It was released on May 22, 2020 under Nashville Harbor Records & Entertainment.
 The EP includes the single "I Love My Country" as well as the track "Second Guessing" from the duo’s appearance on Songland.
 All six songs from the EP are included on the duo’s fifth studio album Life Rolls On.